bravenewdude/bravenewdude.github.com/_posts/2013-01-08-volatility-profiles.md

  &\approx \mu l + W(l (\sigma_0 + ml/2)^2) \qquad \qquad \text{if $ml$ is small}
 \end{align*}</div>

 It is normally distributed with variance approximately $l (\sigma\_0 + ml/2)^2$, assuming the product of $m$ and $l$, which is the change in $\sigma$ over the interval, is much smaller than one.
-Plots indicate that this assumption holds up quite well overall, though not perfectly.
-Therefore it is easy to see that estimating the variance from a sample of random variables with this distribution allows us to estimate $(\sigma\_0 + ml/2)^2$, the squared volatility at the midpoint of the interval $(0,l)$.
+Plots indicate that this assumption holds up quite well overall, though not perfectly; we could always use a smaller interval if necessary to make the assumption more plausible.
+Therefore, it is easy to see that estimating the variance from a sample of random variables with this distribution allows us to estimate $(\sigma\_0 + ml/2)^2$, the squared volatility at the midpoint of the interval $(0,l)$.
 Likewise, it can be shown that the same process provides an estimate for the squared volatilities at the midpoints of the $n$ consecutive intervals of length $l$ from $(0,T)$.

 The upshot is, we can still use the same estimator derived earlier to estimate the same quantities (midpoint $\sigma^2$ values), but now we have justified ourselves with a more believable model.